davidallenby/I-Can-Angular/README.md

 __Angular best practices__
 * Use reusable components (e.g [ListComponent](https://github.com/davidallenby/agl-developer-test/tree/code-cleanup/src/app/shared/components/list))
 * Lazy loading routes (reduces the size of the application, the initial load time, and improve the application boot time by not loading the unused modules.)
+* Modular design: Apps should be structured with 1 x Core Module, 1 x Shared Module, and many Feature Modules
+  - Core Module: This will be where any singleton services or site-wide components will be kept
+  - Shared Module: This will be where any shared components/pipes/services will, but not technically used *everywhere*
+  - Feature Module: This will be where any features that make up the application will live.
+They will be large sub-sections of the app that contain their own components, routes, pages, services etc.
+* Smart & Dumb components:
+  - Smart components: These will contain business logic in their respective services.
+They will pass data down to dumb components, and react to events coming from dumb components.
+  - Dumb components: These are presentational only and will be used to display data.
+We will delegate user interaction up to smart components via events.
+* "On push" Change Detection Strategy - This will improve performance of the application, as it will only update components when necessary.
+* Import aliases - Shortened aliases for Core, Features, and Shared modules.

 ## Installation and setup